Monday, November 7, 2011

 Wine for Thanksgiving Dinner

-With Thanksgiving so quickly approaching, you may be wondering what to serve with the traditional Turkey dinner with all the fixings.
+With Thanksgiving quickly approaching, you may be wondering what to serve with the traditional Turkey dinner with all the fixings.

-With white wines the pairing priority is finding a wine with well-balanced acidity with reds you are shooting for fairly tame tannins that will yield to and support the flavors of the food.
+In summary - With white wines the pairing priority is finding a wine with well-balanced acidity with reds you are shooting for fairly tame tannins that will yield to and support the flavors of the food.
 For the happy medium between the two, a Rose becomes a pretty perfect match.

 Oh yes, you have options.
 This Thanksgiving you can be grateful for choices.